AODQ/AOQ/README.md

 strange rules and oddities (until I can write proper documentation)
 ```
-) Everything is an object. (+ 3 5) is an object, the + is an object, the 3 is an object, etc.
+) Everything is an object. (+ 3 5) is an object, the + is an object, the 3 is an object, etc. Even
+    the class is just an object.
 ) Every object/message can only take one or zero arguments
 ) Every object is constant
 ) Nearby operators are actualy two objects (:= becomes (= :))